-Although there is no specific cause, there are a few factors that make some dogs more susceptible to canine cognitive dysfunction (CCD) or dog dementia:
+Dog dementia may have no specific cause, but there are a few factors that make some dogs more susceptible to it:

 - Abnormalities in the brain cells